 Companies can cover time zones outside their daily operations through subsidiaries or offshore service providers that offer 24/7 operations.
 Depending on the offshore team’s tasks, this setup helps increase productivity and efficiency.

 Offshoring destinations like the Philippines have a workforce that’s flexible with different shifts and time zones.
 For business process offshoring, the local team in the U.S. can do turnovers for unfinished tasks to the offshore team.
 By doing so, there is a continuous workflow until the project is done.

 Offshoring Examples: Successful Companies

 When it comes to offshoring, there is a lot of decision-making involved.
-You have to make sure that you tick off the boxes of your to-do list that includes the following items:
+You have to make sure that you tick off the boxes on your to-do list that include the following items:

 - Do you need to scale your team?

-- Do you have access to a talent pool who specializes in specific skill sets you need?
+- Do you have access to a talent pool that specializes in specific skill sets you need?
 How do you attract them to work with you?

 - How much money can you cover for operational costs?

 - Are you shifting your focus to product quality?